1. If you can rise to the challenges that you are faced with, then recover and regenerate optimally, you will ultimately reach your potential.

 The activation of the nervous system and the powerful effect of hormones improves our brain function and the strength and power of our muscles.
 The upside is that we are built to improve our performance.
 The problem is that running and fighting are not acceptable responses when you are faced with challenges during a shift.

 So hold in mind as we explore stress that the classic signs of stress – anxiousness, difficulty sleeping, irritability, headaches, chest pain, brain fog, and so on – arise in us when we feel threatened and afraid.
 We might fear the end of a relationship or being tested during a job interview.
 For some of us, even just the prospect of being late for work fills us with anxiety.

 So while we’re surrounded by many stress triggers, the answer isn’t to eliminate stress.
 There is upside and downside.
 We’re going to look at both, so you can perform better than ever.

 Today's POWER-UP: Micro-Breaks

 1. THE KEY TO MANAGING CHRONIC STRESS IS TO BREAK IT UP AND TO TAKE BREAKS.
 BUILD MICRO BREAKS INTO YOUR DAYS.

 2. SO THIS WEEK SEE IF YOU CAN ADD A FEW BREAKS TO YOUR ROUTINE.
-GO FOR A WALK, DRINK SOME WATER, MEDITATE, OR TALK TO A FRIEND.
+WHENEVER YOU HAVE A BREAK IN BETWEEN FLIGHTS, GO FOR A WALK, DRINK SOME WATER, MEDITATE, OR TALK TO A FRIEND.

 Check out this TED talk by Kelly McGonigal on how to make stress your friend.